Bread Machine Brioche That Will Make You a Kitchen Hero

 Does brioche have to be fancy with a little hat?

-Of course not.
-You can make it the way you want.
+No. It’s traditional, but you can make it any way you want.

 The French call it brioche à tête (with a hat).
 I’m guessing this is how they do it in a bakery.
 But after making many buns with lopsided caps and ugly surfaces, I devised a cheater method.
 Keep reading for the details.